seago/seago/README.md

 Then run your server:

 go run server.go
-You will now have a Martini webserver running on localhost:8080.
+You will now have a Seago webserver running on localhost:8080.